elicia4/linux_notes/commands/kill.md

 [***Table of Contents***](/README.md)

-By default, the command is used to terminate processes:
+By default, the command is used to terminate ('kill') running processes:

 ```bash
 xlogo &